Cobalt: Etymology

 Grimms' dictionary entries equated the word "kobel" with "kobold", and listed it as a mere variant diminutive, (Note: Grimms dictionary states that kobalt and kobold are "the same word at its original source (ursprünglich)".
 Also, Grimm's entry in "kobold", III. ursprung, nebenformen, 3) a) lists kobel as a diminutive Nebenname.) but the latter is defined in it as a household spirit.
-Whereas some of the more recent commentators prefer to characterize the ore's namesake kobelt (recté kobel) as a gnome.
+Some more recent commentators prefer to characterize the ore's namesake kobelt (recté kobel) as a gnome.
 (Note: Actually, among "gnomes and goblins".)
 (Note: The kobel was aka "bergmenlin" (mod. standard spelling Bergmännlein, Bergmännchen) according to Agricola's gloss.
 Grimms dictionary also says the ores are caused by Bergmännchen sprites, but it thinks the miners call this "kobold", not distinguishable from "kobel".
-Whereas Lecouteux's dictionary defines "Bergmännchen" as "mine spirit" and admits "kobel" but not "kobld" as synonym.
+Lecouteux's dictionary defines "Bergmännchen" as "mine spirit" and admits "kobel" but not "kobld" as synonym.
 More recently, literature is found that does not hesitate to call the Bergmännchen a "gnome".)

-The early 20th century Oxford English Dictionary (1st edition, 1908) had upheld Grimm's etymology.
+The early 20th century Oxford English Dictionary (1st edition, 1908) upheld Grimm's etymology.
 (Note: Grimm derived and kobold from Greek kobalos, as aforestated; the OED concurred that kobold, kobelt (ore), kobel (mine spirit) were the same word.)
 However, by around the same time in Germany, the alternate etymology not endorsed by Grimm (kob/kof "house, chamber" + walt "power, ruler") was being proposed as more convincing.

 Somewhat later, Paul Kretschmer (1928) explained that while this "house ruler" etymology was the proper one that backed the original meaning of kobold as household spirit, a corruption later occurred introducing the idea of "mine demon" to it.
-The present edition of the Etymologisches Wörterbuch (25th ed., 2012) under "kobold" lists the latter, not Grimm's etymology, but still persists, under its entry for "kobalt", that while the cobalt ore may have got its name from "a type of mine spirit/demon" (daemon metallicus) while stating that this is "apparently" the kobold.
+The present edition of the Etymologisches Wörterbuch (25th ed., 2012) under "kobold" lists the latter, not Grimm's etymology, but still maintains, under its entry for "kobalt", that the cobalt ore may have gotten its name from "a type of mine spirit/demon" (daemon metallicus) while stating that this is "apparently" the kobold.

-Joseph William Mellor (1935) also stated that cobalt may derive from kobalos (κόβαλος), though other theories had been suggested.
+Joseph William Mellor (1935) also stated that cobalt may derive from kobalos (κόβαλος), an ancient Greek sprite, though other theories had been suggested.